Blinded By Science

 Mrs. Angell’s husband, James – the president of the University – had himself visited Campbell.
 It was only three years earlier that he had reached out to the young chemist and offered him a teaching appointment.
 The Michigan faculty, particularly in the sciences, was growing and he wanted Campbell to be part of it.
 Now Angell had another message for the young researcher: Your best days are ahead of you.

-“Nothing has ever stopped Ann Arbor to such a depth as this accident.”– Edward Campbell
+“Nothing has ever stopped Ann Arbor to such a depth as this accident.”– Henry Campbell

 Chapter 4 A Keen Eye